Acne scars on your face can be notoriously difficult to get rid of, even with in-office treatments like lasers, dermabrasion and collagen induction.

 Vitamin A is an ingredient in Retin-A, a popular prescription medicine for acne, and in retinol products, which are available over-the-counter.

-Creams containing vitamin A, which work by helping skin cells turn over more effectively, can also help alleviate acne scars, especially textural scars like rolling or boxcar scars.
+Creams containing vitamin A, which work by helping skin cells turn over more effectively, may also help alleviate minor acne scars over time (though the change is likely to be subtle), Dr. Madfes says.

-"A lot of them are encapsulated in oil so they're more soothing to the skin," Dr. Madfes says.
+It doesn't hurt to give it a try, since vitamin A has other skin benefits.
+"A lot of them are encapsulated in oil, so they're more soothing to the skin," Dr. Madfes says.
+But you shouldn't expect it to totally erase your scars.

 4. Vitamin C